crodriguez1a/ml-nano/lessons.md

 	- multiply each input node with corresponding weights, then apply relu
 	- can interpret patterns with visualizing the filters
 	- filter is a window of weights applied to a region of the image
+	- Decreasing the number of filters in a convolutionaly layer can help reduce overfitting
 - Convolutional Layers 2
 	- Filters are needed for each type of image charasteristics
 	- Common to have tens to hundreds of window collections each corresponding to their own filter